sharingapples/r-form/README.md

 ### - **Form**

 The main wrapper for the form component itself.
 We pass the children to be rendered within the form.
 So we call the a component that wraps its children within and then passes it to the form.  <br> **Example :**  <br>
-Firstly we create a simple DomForm or in simple terms a container that will pass the children components to the form component.
+Firstly we create a simple DomForm Component or in simple terms a container Component that will pass the children components to the form component.

 This is the DomForm (or you can name it any element for now) which wraps our entire form into our library.